Jean-Jacques Rousseau: Voltaire and Frederick the Great

-After Rousseau's Emile had outraged the French parliament, an arrest order was issued by parliament against him, causing him to flee to Switzerland.
-Subsequently, when the Swiss authorities also proved unsympathetic to him—condemning both Emile, and also The Social Contract—Voltaire issued an invitation to Rousseau to come and reside with him, commenting that: "I shall always love the author of the 'Vicaire savoyard' whatever he has done, and whatever he may do...Let him come here [to Ferney]!
+After Rousseau's Émile had outraged the French parliament, an arrest order was issued by parliament against him, causing him to flee to Switzerland.
+Subsequently, when the Swiss authorities also proved unsympathetic to him—condemning both Émile, and also The Social Contract—Voltaire issued an invitation to Rousseau to come and reside with him, commenting that: "I shall always love the author of the 'Vicaire savoyard' whatever he has done, and whatever he may do...Let him come here [to Ferney]!
 He must come!
 I shall receive him with open arms.
 He shall be master here more than I. I shall treat him like my own son."

 Rousseau later expressed regret that he had not replied to Voltaire's invitation.
-In July 1762, after Rousseau was informed that he could not continue to reside in Bern, d'Alembert advised him to move to the Principality of Neuchâtel, ruled by Frederick the Great of Prussia.
+In July 1762, after Rousseau was informed that he could not continue to reside in Bern, D'Alembert advised him to move to the Principality of Neuchâtel, ruled by Frederick the Great of Prussia.
 Subsequently, Rousseau accepted an invitation to reside in Môtiers, fifteen miles from Neuchâtel.
 On 11 July 1762, Rousseau wrote to Frederick, describing how he had been driven from France, from Geneva, and from Bern; and seeking Frederick's protection.
 He also mentioned that he had criticized Frederick in the past and would continue to be critical of Frederick in the future, stating however: "Your Majesty may dispose of me as you like."
 Frederick, still in the middle of the Seven Years' War, then wrote to the local governor of Neuchâtel, Marischal Keith, who was a mutual friend of theirs:

 Rousseau, touched by the help he received from Frederick, stated that from then onwards he took a keen interest in Frederick's activities.
 As the Seven Years' War was about to end, Rousseau wrote to Frederick again, thanking him for the help received and urging him to put an end to military activities and to endeavor to keep his subjects happy instead.
-Frederick made no known reply, but commented to Keith that Rousseau had given him a "scolding".
+Frederick made no known reply but commented to Keith that Rousseau had given him a "scolding".